Customizer Engraver CP-V3 product review – wood burning

 After the designs were inked in, then I used the engraver to carve the designs into the leather.

-Here’s how it looked after I was done engraving the designs.
+This is how it looked after the stain dried.

 COLORFUL DESIGN